 We're all addicts and as you know the first step to solving addiction is to admit you have a problem... with your selfie-stick and phone.

 Coming to the realization that those quick pics won't cut it for anything but your photo albums is great, but now you need to pick the right headshot photographer to help you out.

-Give them a call!
-Can you trust them?
+Give them a call

 In the end, choosing the right photographer is fairly simple as long as you do your research.
 Follow the chart and double check some things before you jump onboard with a photographer!

 Looking for a Headshot photographer near you?
 Contact me for more info or fill out the form below!